 In light of the COVID-19 pandemic and out of an abundance of caution, we made a revolver draw of \$100.0 million in mid-March 2020 under our \$700.0 million revolving credit facility under our credit agreement.
-As a result, as of March 28, 2020, there was \$100.0 million drawn on our revolving credit facility and the available borrowing capacity under the revolving credit facility, net of outstanding letters of credit of \$1.6 million, was \$598.4 million.
+We subsequently repaid all revolver borrowings in May and June 2020.
+As a result, as of June 27, 2020, our revolving credit facility was undrawn and the available borrowing capacity under the revolving credit facility, net of outstanding letters of credit of \$1.6 million, was \$698.4 million.